Verification

 = if x >= 0 then x else 0 - x

-The checker verifies that both guard branches produce values of the same type and that the graph is well-formed.
-The requires/ensures clauses are documentation.
+The checker verifies that both guard branches produce values of the same type, that the graph is well-formed, and tests the requires/ensures contracts via the LIA solver.

 let safe_div x y : Int -> Int -> Int